 The Policy Committee's aim is to make it as easy and risk free as possible to be a member group committee member.
 Our approach is to try to understand where committees are having problems and draft what we think are going to be helpful rules.
-We then publish them on the volunteer portal to see how Committee members respond and having taken their feedback into account may amend the rules.
-The menu on the left shows how they are structured.
+We then ask for feedback from you by various methods (such as at conventions, by surveys, and/or by publishing them on the volunteer portal) to see what you think.

+This feedback is then taken into account in the final rules.

-As with all rules they are imperfect and incomplete and we are continually trying to improve them.
-If you can suggest improvements to the rules please contribute to consultations or contact the committee via an email to the chair at chair.mbpolicy@bcs.org.
+We are continually trying to improve the rules, so if you can suggest improvements to the rules please email the chair at chair.mbpolicy@bcs.org.
 We will do our best to give a speedy response.

 A Member Group may adopt additional rules although they must not weaken these overarching rules.
-Such rules, or amendments to such rules, must be adopted at an AGM or an EGM.
+Such rules, or amendments to such rules, must be adopted at anAGM or an EGM.